ContextMapper/contextmapper.github.io/_docs/language-reference/user-requirements.md

 </pre></div>

 ## User Story
-The user story in CML allows you to declare exactly the same information as seen in the use case above, but in another syntax:
+First and foremost, a user story is an invitation to communicate and collaborate, as well a planning item.
+That said, the [role-feature-reason template](https://www.agilealliance.org/glossary/user-story-template/) can also serve as a requirements specification element.
+Hence, the user story support in CML allows you to declare exactly the same information as seen in the use case above, but in another syntax:

 <div class="highlight"><pre><span></span><span class="k">UserStory</span> US1_Example {
   <span class="k">As</span> <span class="k">an</span> <span class="s">&quot;Insurance Employee&quot;</span>